thenexthub/Codira/docs/proposals/Concurrency.rst

 Stream utilities
 ----------------
-The Swift library can implement a few utilities that will allow users and library designers to build cool things:
+The Codira library can implement a few utilities that will allow users and library designers to build cool things:

 *  The ``Funnel`` class accepts multiple incoming streams and weaves them into a